+Disease notes

-Disease notes Fruit rot
+Fruit rot

-Fruit rot diseases have become troublesome for several growers, especially in central Wisconsin.
+Fruit rot diseases have become troublesome for many growers, especially in central Wisconsin.
 The fungus Colletotrichum, which causes bitter rot, has been identified at many sites where more than 20% of fruit were rotted at the time of harvest.
-This fungus produces spores that can infect cranberry for several weeks throughout the summer, making control difficult.
+This fungus produces spores which infect cranberry during bloom in June and July in Wisconsin.
+The ripe rot pathogen Coleophoma is also prevalent in Wisconsin marshes, and constitutes one of the most common fungal species identified from rotted fruits at harvest.
 Minimizing the time that fruit and foliage are wet (e.g., by irrigating in the morning rather than evening) should create an environment less favorable for disease development.

 Early rot, caused by Phyllosticta vaccinii, is often a problem in younger (less than three years old) plantings.
 Research suggests that Indar is highly effective when applied to younger plantings at the time that established plantings are in bloom.
 Especially in warmer years, early rot causes significant leaf spotting and premature defoliation in younger beds.
-It generally does not kill plants, however, and its severity decreases as plantings mature.
+While this disease does not typically kill plants it can significantly reduce growth in a new planting and can limit the ability of the plantings to fill in properly.
+As plantings mature, the severity of this disease decreases.

-The key time to apply any fungicide for fruit rot control is during bloom and early fruit set.
-However, chlorothalonil can be phytotoxic, causing fruit scarring and reduced fruit set if applied during bloom, especially if applied in lower spray volumes (e.g., less than 50 gal/a).
+The key time to apply any fungicide for fruit rot control is during bloom.
+However, chlorothalonil can be phytotoxic, causing fruit scarring and reduced fruit set if applied during bloom, especially if applied in lower spray volumes.
 If spray volume is low, consider using Proline, Quadris Top, Abound, or Evito during early to mid-bloom, followed by chlorothalonil during late bloom and/or fruit set.
 Copper hydroxide is not effective in controlling fruit rot in Wisconsin.
 Other forms of copper have not been tested recently.

-Refrigerate cranberries immediately after harvest and during storage to delay development of storage rots.
+If fruit is being harvested for fresh market sales, refrigerate cranberries immediately after harvest and during storage to delay development of storage rots.
 Be aware, however, that fruit rot can develop at low temperatures and eventually cause rotting even at near-freezing temperatures.
-Store fruit at 38-40°F; infected berries break down rapidly at temperatures above 55°F.
+Store fresh fruit at 38-40°F; infected berries break down rapidly at temperatures above 55°F.